Compromise of Nobles: Compromise

 This unrest motivated the Brussels government to send Lamoral, Count of Egmont, to Spain to plead for relaxation of the ordinances.
 Philip replied negatively in his Letters from the Segovia Woods of October 1565.
 That led to a gathering of some members of the lesser nobility at the house of Floris, Count of Culemborg, in December 1565.
 There, they drew up a petition containing a protest against the enforcement of the placards.
 It was probably drafted by Philips of Marnix, Lord of Saint-Aldegonde, and it was initially signed by Henry, Count of Bréderode, Louis of Nassau and Count Charles of Mansfeld.

 The draft was widely circulated and gathered a large number of signatures.
 The magnates of the nobility at first kept aloof (though Orange must have been in the know through his brother Louis).
-On 24 January 1566, however, Orange addressed a letter to the Regent, as a member of the Council, in which he offered his unsolicited opinion that a moderation of the placards would be desirable, in view of the toleration now practiced in neighboring lands, like France.
+On 24 January 1566, however, Orange addressed a letter to the Regent, as a member of the Council, in which he offered his unsolicited opinion that moderation of the placards would be desirable, given the toleration now practiced in neighboring lands, like France.
 He also pointed to the social unrest caused by the famine that scourged the country in that year and remarked that the placards were bound to cause trouble in this context.
-For good measure he threatened to resign if something along these lines was not done.
+For good measure, he threatened to resign if something along these lines was not done.